FollyMaddy/RetroRun/README.md

 RetroRun only works if RetroPie is installed on your computer.

-RetroRun uses pcmanfm filemanager !!!
+RetroRun uses caja or pcmanfm filemanager to display ~/RetroPie/roms/ , if you run it from the menu !!!

 #